SAS Leadership Programme

 Programme cost

-The cost for the year-long programme for SAS doctors not applying for a funded place is £2,000 (£1,800 with our 10% member discount) which can be split over 2 financial years, and we encourage use of study budgets and trust top-ups to fund this.
+The cost for the year-long programme for SAS doctor is £2,000 (£1,800 with our 10% member discount) which can be split over 2 financial years, and we encourage use of study budgets and trust top-ups to fund this.

-We suggest you ask your medical director or trust to support this programme and to support you in applying for a funded place.
+We suggest you ask your medical director or trust to support with funding your place on this programme.
 We are happy to contact them and discuss how this might be possible, contact us at education.courses@rcp.ac.uk.

 How do I apply?